 - NCHS is here to serve patients no matter what

 One of the biggest risks is the mis-information that will undoubtedly develop and spread.
 This means that individuals who are not likely to be implicated by public charge rule may very well associate themselves and may opt out of Medi-Cal coverage for themselves and/or their families, ultimately avoiding access to care and services that they need.

 What are the key takeaways?

-- This ruling does not affect anyone who is currently a legal permanent resident (green card holder) with the exception of the five year bar.
-Meaning if they have not been in the U.S. more than five years they may be subject to the Public Charge test
+- This ruling does not affect anyone who is currently a legal permeant resident (green card holder) with the exception of the five year bar.
+This means that individuals that have not been in the U.S. more than five years may be subject to the Public Charge test

 - It only affects those seeking legal permanent status after the proposed date

 - Note: In general, lawful permanent residents who currently possess a “Green Card” cannot be denied U.S. citizenship for lawfully receiving any public benefits for which they are eligible (USCIS.gov)